yocontra/node-gdal-next/ROADMAP.md

 - Update the test and build matrix to support every node version >= 10
   - Get all of the tests passing for these versions
   - Get prebuilt binaries published for these versions
-- Add GPKG support (possible now that the dependencies are updated)

 # v2.0.0